CaloQVAE : Simulating high-energy particle-calorimeter interactions using hybrid quantum-classical generative models: Introduction

-The development of these generative models provides inspiration to collider physics in the context of calorimeter simulation.
+Recently, significant advancements have been made in various machine-learning domains related to generative models.
+In the development of variational autoencoders (VAEs) and their extensions, a series of breakthroughs have shaped the field \cite{kingma2022autoencoding,rolfe2016discrete,vahdat2018dvae++,khoshaman2018gumbolt}.
+The development of the generative models provides inspiration to collider physics in the context of calorimeter simulation.
 In 2018, novel techniques based on generative adversarial networks (GANs) were developed to address the need for fast simulation of electromagnetic showers in calorimeters \cite{CaloGAN}.
-In 2021, the advancements have introduced innovative frameworks like CaloFlow based on normalizing flows, offering fast and accurate simulations with high fidelity and stability \cite{CaloFlow}.
-Based on the successes of these studies, we explore whether quantum computing, particularly the D-Wave processor, can contribute to generative model strategies for collider physics simulation.
+Later IEA-GAN combines Self-Supervised Learning with GAN to efficiently simulate ultra-high-resolution particle detector responses with a relational reasoning module \cite{IEA-GAN}.
+In 2021, advancements introduced innovative frameworks like CaloFlow, which are based on normalizing flows and offer fast and accurate simulations with high fidelity and stability \cite{CaloFlow}.
+In 2022, score-based generative models were introduced for calorimeter shower simulation \cite{PhysRevD.106.092009}.
+In 2023, CaloFlow v2 further accelerated shower generation by a factor of 500 relative to the original by using probability density distillation \cite{PhysRevD.107.113004}.
+Most recently, building upon CaloFlow, L2LFlows adapted it to a higher-dimensional setting, thereby improving generative fidelity~\cite{Diefenbacher_2023}.